 If you’re going to create your own website, you’ll want to do a little research.
 Become familiar with SEO, Google Analytics, and social media.
 If you want to reach a large audience, you’ll need to put some work in.
-If interested in this option, the following articles will assist you:

 Craft Fairs and Shows

 This can be a great way to network and meet fellow crafters.
 Depending on your location, you will more than likely have options.
 Find a craft fair or market that fits your crafts and the consumer you’re aiming to sell to.
 If you don’t sell much the first day, don’t fret.
 In many cases, you will need to build your brand and that can take some time.
 This is why you need to bring a stack of business cards.